-Applications open Monday, January 14th 2019 and will remain open until Thursday, February 28th at midnight.
+Applications open Monday, January 13th 2020 and will remain open until Friday, February 28th at midnight.
 Students will receive notification on the status of their applications on Wednesday, March 18th.

 Complete the following application to receive full consideration for The Aggie Creative Collective.
 Regretfully, incomplete applications will not move forward in the process.

 The Aggie Creative Collective, in addition to being a creative residency experience, is a five-week zero-credit 491 course taking place during Summer I (Tuesday, May 26th - Friday, June 26th).
 Eligible applicants must have a minimum of 30 credit hours (or Sophomore-level class distinction), 12 of which must have been completed at Texas A&M.

 Furthermore, your residency experience is contingent upon your area of study, scholarly focus, and creative genre of choice.
 Due to the intensive nature of the residency program, it is mandatory that participants attend ALL sessions, as a $500 scholarship award is given to all admitted residents contingent upon their attendance.
 If the attendance requirement is not met, students will be expected, under contractual obligation, to return the full amount of their scholarship award to Texas A&M University.